Can I Reinvest My Required Minimum Distribution?

 You can also redirect RMDs toward other tax-advantaged uses, such as 529 education plans and qualified charities.

-With most retirement accounts, once you reach a certain age, you must take an annual required minimum distribution (RMD).
+With most retirement accounts, you must take an annual required minimum distribution (RMD) once you reach a certain age.
 This means you take a payout from your traditional IRA, 401(k) or other retirement account.
 The required amount is calculated based on your age and the account balance.
-Occasionally laws change RMD guidelines and it’s important to stay on top of them.
+Occasionally, laws change RMD guidelines, and it’s important to stay on top of the rules.

 But what can you do with the RMD money if you don’t need it right away?
-Let’s say your pension or other income has already got your expenses covered for the year.
-If that’s the case, you may be scratching your head over what to do with the amount you are required to withdraw.
+If a pension or other income has already got your expenses covered for the year, you may be scratching your head over what to do with the amount you are required to withdraw.
+Financial Consultants Rachel McLain, Addison Schubert and Don Thomas discuss some options.

 When Do You Need to Take RMDs?